 President Joe Biden recently issued an apology on behalf of the United States government for its involvement in policies that forced Native American children into boarding schools.

 From the late 1800s through the 20th century, Native American boarding schools forcibly removed children from their families and communities.
-The goal was to “civilize” them by stripping away their cultural heritage—a process that often involved harsh discipline, physical and emotional abuse, and suppression of their native languages and traditions.
+The goal was to “civilize” them by stripping away their cultural heritage.
+This process often involved harsh discipline, physical and emotional abuse, and suppression of their native languages and traditions.
 This policy left a deep scar on Native American communities, affecting generations.

 Apology from Biden